 Conditional Use & Limited Use Items

-Razors are considered to be conditional use items.
+- Razors are considered to be a conditional use item.
 This means although you purchase a razor from

 the commissary, you will not be allowed to keep the razor in your cell.
 Razors are sold for a

-one time use,

-and cost $ 0.25.
+one-time use for $ 0.25.
 You will need to buy a new razor every time you wish to shave.
-If you need a razor, you
+If you need

-approximately 4:00 a.m.).
-The officer will check the razor out to you when they are received from the
+(approximately 5:00 A.M.).
+The officer will check the razor out to you when they are received.
+You

-of what is authorized will be considered contraband and will be confiscated and destroyed:
+excess of what is authorized will be considered contraband and will be confiscated and destroyed: